RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -   [Riverside County Open Data](https://gis2.rivco.org/)
 -   [San Bernardino County Open Data](https://open.sbcounty.gov/datasets/countywide-parcels/about)
 -   [Los Angeles County Open Data](https://data.lacounty.gov/datasets/assessor-parcels-data-2006-thru-2021/explore)
--   Personal communications with staff at OC Public Works; <https://www.ocpublicworks.com/>
+-   Personal communications with staff at OC Public Works; <https://www.ocpublicworks.com/> and data from SCAQMD Rule 2305b Board Package Appendix C.

 Parcel shapefiles were obtained March 27, 2023 for Riverside and San Bernardino Counties, November 21, 2022 for LA County, and May 18, 2022 for Orange County.
 Data from the County websites are provided 'as is' and have multiple limitations in their use for this application.
 For Riverside County, parcels were filtered based on parcel use codes including the words 'warehouse' and 'light industrial'.
 For San Bernardino County, the following land-use types were selected: warehouse, flex, light industry, and storage; we then excluded the following categories: 'retail warehouse', 'lumber storage', 'mini storage (public)', 'storage yard', 'auto storage yard', 'boat storage yard', 'grain storage', 'potato storage', 'bulk fertilizer storage', and 'mini-storage warehouse'.
 Los Angeles County parcels were filtered for the land-use category of 'Warehousing, Distribution, and Storage'.
 'Open Storage' was not included, even though many shipping containers around the ports are being stored in this class of parcel.